 An ordinary question intends its answer.
 It calls for it, requires it.
 In itself it is incomplete and establishes a vector towards completion.
 Once a proper answer is given, question and answer form a complete closed whole.
-[Only simple cases are covered by this simple formulation.
-In more complex situations the formulation may have to be changed without effecting the principle.]
-As long as the answer is missing the whole is incomplete, has a gap which is not simply a hole but is a dynamic gap that needs and wants to be filled.
+[1] As long as the answer is missing the whole is incomplete, has a gap which is not simply a hole but is a dynamic gap that needs and wants to be filled.
 The question is not an isolated piece but the opening part of an intended whole.

 The questioner may not know the answer.
-A number of answers may be possible, but not just any answer at all will fit into the gap. [he features of structural fitting and requirement, and of the gap, will be dealt with extensively in a forthcoming book by Max WERTHEIMER on productive thinking.]
-If the question is "How is your health?" the answer, "Thank you, two times two is four," does not fit.
+A number of answers may be possible, but not just any answer at all will fit into the gap.
+[2] If the question is "How is your health?" the answer, "Thank you, two times two is four," does not fit.